yowainwright/pastoralist/README.md

 ```

 ---

 ## Roadmap

 **Updated `2022-08-06`**

-- [ ] More tests (in progress)
+- More tests (in progress)
-- [ ] Provide more configuration options using a tool like [cosmiconfig](https://github.com/davidtheclark/cosmiconfig)
+- Provide more configuration options using a tool like [cosmiconfig](https://github.com/davidtheclark/cosmiconfig)
-- [ ] Provide caveats, code examples, and more documentation
+- Provide caveats, code examples, and more documentation
 - **Note:** the shape of the `pastoralist` object may change rapidly currently to improve the API.
   - **However, Pastoralist** is built to work on it's own so, generally, you shouldn't worry about it!

+---

+Made by [@yowainwright](https://github.com/yowainwright) for fun with passion!
+MIT, 2022